 - Company culture check: The third step is to identify in what company culture the developer thrives.
 It's never a good idea to put a person with a startup interview process mindset in an enterprise culture when things are slower.
 Or the other way around.

 Check for Soft Skills and Cultural Fit

-In an interview with engineer, it's not only the technical skills that truly matter.
+In an interview with an engineer, it's not only the technical skills that truly matter.
 Soft skills are also important.
-Every technical hire must be equally skillful with writing code and communicating with colleagues.
+Every technical hire must be equally skillful in writing code and communicating with colleagues.

-Soft skills in an software engineering interview process will become even more critical in the future of work.
-What most growing companies need is a technical talent who can not only “get it done”, but also communicate effectively with colleagues or stakeholders.
+Soft skills in a software engineering interview process will become even more critical in the future of work.
+Most growing companies need a technical talent who can not only “get it done”, but also communicate effectively with colleagues or stakeholders.